 This arrangement has an impact on work, travel and opening times of various attractions.

-For example if the day off falls on Thursday a lot of people would take the Friday off as well, making it into a long weekend.
-This then has an impact on how roads are busy, accommodation is quickly booked up and trains and buses are full of people travelling to their destinations or using that time to visit their relatives.
+This then has an impact on how roads are busy, accommodation is quickly booked up, and trains and buses are full of people travelling to their destinations or using that time to visit their relatives.

 How many public holidays are there in Czech Republic?